Tuenderke99/pdsnd_github/README.md

 4. `washington.csv`v - Bikeshare data for the city of Washington
 5. `README.md` - This file, containing information about the project

+### Dependencies
+Before running the script, ensure that you have the following dependencies installed on your machine:

++ Python 3.x
++ Pandas
++ NumPy
++ Matplotlib

+You can install these dependencies using pip, the Python package manager.
+For example, to install Pandas, type the following command in your terminal or command prompt window:

+`pip install pandas`

+If you're using Anaconda, check whether the packages are installed in your particular environment.
+You can install these dependencies using the following commands:

+`conda list pandas`

+`conda list numpy`

+`conda list matplotlib`

+If a package is not installed in your environment, you can use the `conda install`.

+Note that if you're using a virtual environment, you'll need to activate the environment before installing the dependencies.

 ### How to run the script

 To run the script, open a terminal or command prompt window and navigate to the directory containing the `bikeshare.py` script.
 Then type the following command: